pyeventsourcing/esdbclient/README.md

 is `False`, which means any event links will not be resolved, so that the events that are returned may represent event links.
 If `resolve_links` is `True`, any event links will be resolved, so that the linked events will be returned instead of the event links.

+The optional `consumer_strategy` argument is a Python `str` that defines the consumer strategy for this persistent subscription.
+The value of this argument can be `'DispatchToSingle'`, `'RoundRobin'`, `'Pinned'`, or `'PinnedByCorrelation'`.
+The default value is `'DispatchToSingle'`.
+(Please note, due to a limitation in the underlying gRPC API, setting the value of this argument to `'PinnedByCorrelation'` will cause an error.)

 The optional `message_timeout` argument is a Python `float` which sets a maximum duration, in seconds, from the server sending a recorded event to a consumer of the persistent